AlphaVS-76/AlphaVS-76/README.md

 ## A Student at Graphic Era Hill University

-- 🌱 I’m currently learning Java and Blender
+- 📖 I’m currently learning Java and Blender.
-- 👯 I’m looking forward to collaborating and making projects with other Open Source Contributers
+- 🤝 I’m looking forward to collaborating and making projects with other Open Source Contributors.
+- 📑 I want to learn Languages/frameworks such as Javascript, C++, MySQL, NodeJS, React, SASS, Bootstrap, PHP in the future.

 <br />